brimoran/RDataViz/README.md

 To use knitr make sure that knitr instead of sweave is selected in R studio under options to 'Weave Rnw files using:'

+##### Proportions

+One of the big advantages of using R to produce dataviz is the consistency that can be achieved from one plot to the next.

+I would suggest using two (and only two) aspect ratios depending on the plot and the context that it will be viewed:

+* 16:9
+* 4:3

+A 16:9 aspect ratio tends to work well for plots to be included within a document and also for presentations.

+A 4:3 aspect ratio works well for plots that will be viewed full-screen on a tablet which is common in a corporate setting.

 ### ggplot2 key techniques